-Two formulations are available:
+Worldwide, two formulations are available:

-The polio vaccine may be combined with other vaccines, such as the diphtheria, tetanus, and pertussis vaccine and sometimes hepatitis B vaccine or Haemophilus influenzae vaccine.
+The inactivated polio vaccine may be combined with other vaccines, such as the diphtheria, tetanus, and pertussis vaccine and sometimes hepatitis B vaccine or Haemophilus influenzae vaccine.

 For more information, see the Centers for Disease Control and Prevention's (CDC) Polio vaccine information statement.